Christophers27/Noire-Worldbuilding/Dream World.md

 The Dream World was born from humanity's knowledge and imagination, and it will fade away by the lack of it.
 The fog is the lack of knowledge and imagination, an emptiness that changes, distorts, and erases memories and dreams.
 It is a natural force that changes and erases, but it makes way for new things to be born.

-The fog is, in a way, the main antagonist of the game.
-It is the force that has caused the collapse of the Dream World, and is the reason why many enemies of the game exist.
-The fog exerts a strange, magnetic pull towards people, presenting an alluring temptation to simply give up, forget their worries, and let the fog take them.
+The fog is , in a way, the main antagonist of the game.
+It is the cause of the collapse of the Dream World, exerting a strange magnetic pull towards people, presenting an alluring temptation to simply give up, forget everything, and let the fog take them.

+## The Dream Folk (Name Pending)

+They are one of the two main inhabitants of the Dream World, created by fragments of the dreams people have.
+They built their kingdoms and prospered, but humanity began to abandon their dreams and forget the Dream World, and the fog encroached their kingdoms, changing them, or worse, making them disappear.

+## The Nightmares

+The other main inhabitants of the Dream World, born from the fears and anxieties of humanity.
+At first, the kingdoms of the Dream Folk were able to keep them at bay, but as the Dream Folk were consumed by the fog, they were unable to withstand the Nightmares, and the Nightmares began to overrun the Dream World.